K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Analysis and validation

 For walking tasks comparable to those in other datasets, we compared the trends in kinematic and kinetic variations.
-Compared with the dataset from \cite{Ramp_Stair}, the kinematic and kinetic variations in walking on level ground are similar.
+Compared with the dataset from \citet{Ramp_Stair}, the kinematic and kinetic variations associated with walking on level ground in our dataset are similar.
 In kinematic analysis, the hip joint angle follows a nearly sinusoidal pattern, ranging from approximately 20$^\circ$ of flexion to 20$^\circ$ of extension.
-Similarly, the range of motion the ankle joint motion spans from 15$^\circ$ of dorsiflexion to 15$^\circ$ of plantar flexion, and the knee joint kinematics range from 0$^\circ$ to 60$^\circ$.
-Additionally, similar trends in kinematics and kinetics are observed during walking on 5$^\circ$ ascending and descending ramps compared with \cite{KK_HDEMG}.
+Similarly, the range of motion of the ankle joint motion spans from 15$^\circ$ of dorsiflexion to 15$^\circ$ of plantar flexion, and the knee joint kinematics range from 0$^\circ$ to 60$^\circ$.
+Additionally, compared with \citet{KK_HDEMG}, similar kinematic and kinetic trends are observed during walking on 5$^\circ$ ascending and descending ramps in our dataset.